Efficient description of experimental effects in amplitude analyses: Model-assisted density parameterisation with neural networks

-This way, the features of the resulting density are controlled by the simplified model, which leverages prior information on the correlations between these variables and the parameters of interest.
+This way, the features of the resulting density are controlled by the simplified model, which leverages prior information on the correlations between the model parameters and kinematic observables.
 This results in more stable training of the ANN, as only data for the simplified parameters are required, rather than resource-intensive detailed simulation, and therefore larger sample sizes can be generated.
 Crucially, reliance on a few latent parameters also results in a an \emph{ad hoc} regularisation effect, and as such the density obtained via this procedure is less sensitive to statistical fluctuations when obtaining the values of the simplified parameters.
-A similar technique has recently been independently proposed that utilises generative adversarial-networks~\cite{Alonso-Monsalve:2018aqs}.
+A similar technique has recently been independently proposed that utilises generative adversarial networks~\cite{Alonso-Monsalve:2018aqs}.